Duwamish Tribe

-The Duwamish Tribe, officially known as the Duwamish Tribal Organization, is an unrecognized tribe of Duwamish people (dxʷdəwʔabš), and those who identify as their descendants, based in Seattle, Washington.
+The Duwamish Tribe, officially known as the Duwamish Tribal Organization, is a Seattle-based organization of Duwamish people (dxʷdəwʔabš), and those who identify as their descendants.
+The organization is currently neither a federally recognized tribe nor a state-recognized tribe.

-The Duwamish Tribe is an unrecognized tribe.
-They are neither a federally recognized tribe nor a state-recognized tribe.
-They have petitioned for federal recognition as the Duwamish Indian Tribe several times, most recently in 2019, but were denied.
-In 2022, the Duwamish Tribe filed a lawsuit against the Bureau of Indian Affairs as part of their effort to gain federal recognition.
+The Duwamish Tribe has sought federal acknowledgment as the Duwamish Indian Tribe several times.
+The Bureau of Indian Affairs currently lists the petition as supplementing its documented petition under the 2015 acknowledgment regulations.

+In 2022, the Duwamish Tribe filed a lawsuit against the US Department of Interior (DOI) in a US District Court seeking a judicial declaration that they were federally recognized.
+In 2025, the court ordered the DOI to reconsider the Tribe's petition for federal recognition under the 2015 regulations.

-The Duwamish Tribe has operated the Duwamish Tribal Services since 1979, a nonprofit dedicated to serving the needs of their members.
+The Duwamish Tribe has operated the Duwamish Tribal Services since 1983, a nonprofit dedicated to serving the needs of their members.

 History

 Historical context

+In the mid-nineteenth century, when Euro-American settlers began arriving, the Duwamish Valley and Elliott Bay had at least 17 Duwamish villages.

 The Duwamish were one of the signatory tribes of the 1855 Treaty of Point Elliott.
 Under this treaty, the Duwamish and other peoples ceded their land to the United States.
 In return, among other things, the Duwamish were promised the creation of a reservation for their people, as well as fishing and hunting rights.
-Although the Suquamish Reservation was established intending for the Duwamish to move there, many Duwamish people chose to remain in their homelands near Seattle.
+Although the Suquamish Reservation was established with the expectation that the Duwamish would move there, many Duwamish people chose to remain in their homelands near Seattle.

-In 1856, at the Fox Island Council, then-Territorial Governor Isaac Stevens agreed to create the Muckleshoot Reservation, a reservation for all the peoples continuing to live on the Duwamish River watershed (including the Green and White rivers), as an attempt to get the Duwamish and others to move to a reservation.
+In 1856, at the Fox Island Council, then-Territorial Governor Isaac Stevens agreed to create the Muckleshoot Reservation, a reservation for all the peoples continuing to live on the Duwamish River watershed (including the Green and White rivers), as part of efforts to relocate the Duwamish and others.
 Although many did move to the reservation, many Duwamish continued to resist moving.

-In 1866, Superintendent of Indian Affairs proposed the creation of another reservation in Duwamish homelands.
-However, virtually all of the establishment of the town of Seattle was against its creation, and many pioneers, including David Denny, Henry Yesler, and David "Doc" Maynard, petitioned against it, writing "such a reservation would do a great injustice" and be "of little value to the Indians."
-Hearing the settlers' complaints, the proposal was shut down.
+In 1866, the Superintendent of Indian Affairs proposed the creation of another reservation in Duwamish homelands.
+Many early Seattle settlers opposed the proposal, including David Denny, Henry Yesler, and David "Doc" Maynard. petitioned against it, writing "such a reservation would do a great injustice" and be "of little value to the Indians."
+The proposed reservation was not established after settlers objected.

-The modern Duwamish Tribe
+Formation of the modern organization

-In 1925, the Duwamish Tribe drafted a constitution and bylaws for their new organization.
+In 1925, the Duwamish Tribe drafted a constitution and bylaws for their new organization.The people in the tribe comprised mostly (71%) descendants of marriages between pioneer men and Duwamish women.

-In 1979, the Duwamish Tribe established the Duwamish Tribal Services, a 501(c)(3) nonprofit organization dedicated to serving the needs of the members of the Duwamish Tribe.